Letting Your Cat Outside: What You Need to Know

 Cats with access to the great outdoors enjoy lots of fun experiences but they also face risks too: traffic, dogs, other cats, picking up fleas or contracting diseases…the list is endless.
 If you decide to let your cat explore the world outside your house, there are things you can do to help keep your cat safe.

 What Age Should Your Cat Go Outside?

 Kittens should not be allowed outside to mix with other cats until they are vaccinated.
 It is also much better to have your cat neutered before letting it have free access outdoors.
 Male cats that are not neutered tend to wander over a much wider area and get into fights with other male cats.
 This commonly results in cat bite abscesses developing and can even cause your cat to contract a viral disease.
-By the time a cat has completed a course of vaccinations and been neutered, he or she will be around 6 months of age and much more capable of looking after themselves.
+By the time a cat has completed a course of vaccinations and been neutered, they will be around 6 months of age and much more capable of looking after themselves.

-Flagging up the boundaries of your home and garden with cat scents from home can also help attract your cat back: a bit of bedding, hair or the contents of the litter box can all be used in an emergency when your cat has been away for too long.
+Flagging the boundaries of your home and garden with cat scents from home can also help attract your cat back: a bit of bedding, hair or the contents of the litter box can all be used in an emergency when your cat has been away for too long.

 Moving to a new house can be a stressful time and the last thing you want is to lose your cat too.
 Keep your cat indoors for at least 2 weeks before allowing outdoor access at the new house and consider using a plug-in pheromone diffuser to encourage your cat to feel secure and relaxed in the new home.
 Last but not least, always keep an up to date photo of your cat to use in posters and so on if they are lost.